How to measure your stairs

 Step 2: Staircase Length –

-Stand at the top of the staircase and measure from the top stair tread (A) and run your tape measure down the staircase.
+Stand at the top of the staircase and using a 5 metre tape, measure from the top stair tread (A) and run your tape measure down the staircase.
 The tape measure should touch every edge of every stair tread and the tip of the tape measure should be extended right down to the bottom floor area (B).
 This is your floor to top nose measurement.

 Step 3: Staircase Width –